 A great book to start the year with.
 If you’ve ever wondered when you’ll be given the permission to start pursuing your dreams, and you have no idea what it’s going to take to get to where you want to go, then this is a must-read.

-But no sooner do you open it when you realize that this book requires real work.
-You have to think, reflect, examine yourself, journal and answer questions (the 10 primary ones as well as the many others at the end of each chapter).
+But no sooner do you open it when you realize this book requires real work.
+You must think, reflect, examine yourself, journal and answer questions (the 10 primary ones as well as the many others at the end of each chapter).

 If you’ve read a number of Maxwell books in the past, you know exactly what to expect from this, but it’s still a great read with many good quotes and tips for those who are earnest about their goals and dreams.